Quantcast

 A day or two after each month’s new Moon, a very slim crescent moon always becomes visible in the west after sunset.
 It may appear brighter than usual.

-And seven days after the new Moon, the waxing Moon reaches it’s First Quarter stage when it’s 50% illuminated.
+Seven days after the new Moon, the waxing Moon reaches its First Quarter stage when it’s 50% illuminated.
 Learn why we call it the Quarter Moon rather than the Half Moon

 New Moon Folklore